 Understanding your priorities allows you to maximize your budget and creating your customized adventure with a safari expert will ensure you gain the most from this truly remarkable adventure.

-From when to safari to where, the following information will guide you on which factors impact cost as you prioritize what is ideal for your journey.
+From when to safari to where to go, the following information will guide you on which factors impact cost as you prioritize what is ideal for your journey.

 Each safari destination presents something slightly different and determining your priorities will ensure you gain the most from your experience, while keeping within your budget.

-From fly-in safaris to a multi-destination experience, knowing what you hope to gain will help in choosing your ideal safari adventure and at what cost.
+From fly-in safaris to a multi-destination experience, what an African safari costs depends on knowing what you hope to gain from your experience.

 With an extensive number of safari regions, parks, and reserves, Southern and East Africa offer impressive quality and luxury experiences, and choosing between the two comes down to a few key differences.

-Southern Africa Safaris & Tours lead the way in modern luxury safaris with premier destinations and private concessions, combining perfectly with city and beach escapes.
-East Africa Safaris & Tours combine a high density of wildlife and classic safari experiences focused on private or group adventures.
+Southern Africa safaris lead the way in modern luxury safaris, with premier destinations and private concessions combining perfectly with city and beach escapes.
+East Africa safaris combine a high density of wildlife and classic safari experiences focused on private or group adventures.

-When it comes to costs, currency may play a part.
-Southern Africa prices in South African rands (ZAR) while US dollars are used in East African destinations.
+When it comes to African safari prices, currency may play a part.
+Southern Africa prices in South African rands (ZAR), while US dollars are used in East African destinations.
 In both regions, safaris can take place in one or more destinations, and moving from one place to the next is a key factor in costs.